Last Reviewed Date: 5/21/2019

 Adoption Date: 07/19/1994

-The purpose of instructional materials shall be to implement, enrich, and support the educational program of the school.
+The purpose of instructional materials is to implement, enrich, and support the educational program of the school.

 Instructional materials should contribute to the development of positive social and intellectual values of the students.

-The Board of Education shall provide the faculty and students in the District with such instructional materials as are educationally needed and financially feasible to make the instructional program meaningful to students of all levels of ability.
+The Board of Education shall provide instructional materials that are educationally needed and financially feasible to make the instructional program meaningful to students of all levels of ability.
 In addition, the Board will ensure that all instructional materials will be made available in a usable alternative format for each student with a disability at the same time as such instructional materials are available to non-disabled students.
 The alternative format must meet the National Instructional Materials Accessibility Standard (NIMAS) defined in federal law.

 Policy References: